kbsriram/typesetview/README.md

 ## Using TypesetView

-Just add `typesetview-library` as a library project.
+Clone this repository, and add `typesetview-library` as a library project.
 To add a TypesetView within your layout, you might do something like

 ```XML
     <ScrollView